IAliceBobI/sy-tomato-plugin/README.md

 # Changelog

+## 2023-11-16

+* Wait for 4 seconds after performing a long content operation for added reliability.

 ## 2023-11-15

 * The library has been refactored, and in order to keep our code consistent, we can only update the version.